rapiddweller/rapiddweller-benerator-ce/README.md

 If you want to start development or use the maven project to build rapiddweller 'Benerator' by yourself, on Linux or Mac OS X you can also try the quickstart by using the helper scripts.
 **IMPORTANT:** If you want to use the command `benerator` in your shell session, you have to execute `source script/2_setup_benerator.sh`
-If you want to install the benerator permanently into your system, you have to modify your environment file or your `~/.profile`
+If you want to install Benerator permanently into your system, you have to modify your environment file or your `~/.profile`
 and add ENV variable `BENERATOR_HOME` and `PATH=$BENERATOR_HOME/bin:$PATH`

 to execute the scripts you have can do ...